imperialCHEPI/healthgps/userguide.md

 # 2.0 Backend Storage

-Health GPS by default uses a *file-based backend storage*, which implements the [Data Model](datamodel) to provides a reusable, *reference dataset* using a [standardised](datamodel) format for improved usability, the dataset can easily be expanded with new data without code changes.
+Health-GPS by default uses a *file-based backend storage*, which implements the [Data Model](datamodel) to provides a reusable, *reference dataset* using a [standardised](datamodel) format for improved usability, the dataset can easily be expanded with new data without code changes.
 The contents of the file-based storage is defined using the [index.json][datastore] file, which must live at the *root* of the storage's *folder structure* as shown below.

 |![File-based Datastore](/assets/image/file_based_storage.png)|
 |:--:|